mroberge/hydrofunctions/docs/installation.rst

 all of the software installed at once.*

-1. From the command prompt, install hydrofunctions with Pip.
+1. From the 'Anaconda Prompt', install hydrofunctions with Pip.

 .. code-block:: console